-- Pick potassium and protein-rich foods to help balance the fluids.
+Pick potassium and protein-rich foods to help balance the fluids.

-- Eat healthy fats like chia, nuts, and salmon to help lower prostaglandins.
+Eat healthy fats to lower prostaglandins

-- Avoid caffeine and alcohol – we know, easier said than done!
+Limit caffeine and alcohol – we know, easier said than done!

-- Try not to avoid your workout.
+Try not to avoid your workouts

+Physical activity will always help expel gas that causes pain and aids digestion.
+Whether a nice long walk, a brisk jog, a bike ride, or even a jaunt on the elliptical, cardio will help reduce bloating.
+Try to aim for 30 minutes of mild to moderate exertion to see a difference in discomfort.
 Discuss a diuretic with your doctor.
 Some women may suffer from significant breast tenderness because of the water retention.
 A mild diuretic may be helpful in addressing this.

 You know your body best.
 So while dealing with period symptoms can often be challenging, it helps to be equipped on how best to tackle the particular challenges your body faces.
-By making informed choices around diet and exercise, we can confront issues like bloating head-on, and hopefully have a more comfortable period!
+By making informed choices around diet and exercise, we can confront issues to relieve bloating head-on, and hopefully have a more comfortable period!

 Our experts work round the clock to provide you with the answers that you are looking for.
 If you have any, leave it in the comment section below or send us a DM at @nuawoman.
 This is a safe space so don’t hold back on any doubts you may have about your body and mind.